Definitively the best songs from Andrew Lloyd Webber musicals

 The tune, sung by Christine, begins with a simple repeated phrase before soaring up to stratospheric heights, supported with swelling strings.
 The melody is taken up by the her childhood friend, Raoul.
 We watch him discover his love with her, while falling for her ourselves.

-Another entry for Cats – because it’s a stone-cold classic (other opinions are available but are incorrect).
+Another entry for Cats – because it’s a stone-cold classic (other opinions are available).
 This is the Overture to Cats, and as the first thing you hear in a Broadway blockbuster… it is bold.

 There’s a fragment from the clarinet, then silence, another fragment from the flute, a snatch of melody on a brass instrument.
 But there’s nothing that’s recognisably the main tune until 30 seconds in.
 And it’s only then we start getting an idea of which key we’re even in the region of.